Vector dark matter with non-abelian kinetic mixing: Phenomenology of the vector dark matter model

 Having described the bounds that directly constrain the production of the kinetic mixing mediator $Z_D$, we now turn to probes of the DM candidates $X^\pm$.
 In addition to the usual portals through the $Z_D$ and the $Z$ boson (enhanced when $m_{Z_D} \gtrsim 10 \,\text{GeV}$), the same dimension-6 operator that generates the kinetic mixing also induces an effective photon portal (see section \ref{sec:mixings}), given by

 which constitutes a specific feature of the present scenario.
 Before turning to more generic bounds on the DM, let us first discuss those associated with this photon portal.

 As already discussed in section \ref{sec:mixings}, this interaction does not give our DM candidate a millicharge, since it does not have the Lorentz structure of a minimal gauge coupling and therefore it does not generate a long-range Coulomb potential.
 Indeed, to obtain the potential for e.g.~DM--fermion scattering mediated by a photon, one can compute the scattering amplitude, take the non-relativistic (NR) limit, and Fourier-transform it to position space.
 Here the amplitude carries one explicit factor of DM momentum from the derivative, in addition to the momentum factors from the longitudinal polarisations.
 Consequently, in the non-relativistic limit the amplitude vanishes and no long-range potential arises.\footnote{ For comparison, in the case of the SM $W^\pm$ bosons, gauge invariance ensures the presence of additional interaction terms (such as $A_\nu W^+_\mu \partial^\nu W^{-\mu}$), where the derivative is contracted with the off-shell photon rather than with a massive vector.
-This structure enables the recovery of the long-range Coulomb interaction, as expected for electrically charged particles.} Therefore, the usual limits on millicharged particles (see, e.g., Ref.~\cite{Cirelli:2024ssz} for a review) do not apply in our case.
+This structure enables the recovery of the long-range Coulomb interaction, as expected for electrically charged particles.} Therefore, the usual limits on millicharged particles (see, e.g., Ref.~\cite{Cirelli:2024ssz} for a review) do not apply in our case.\footnote{ For related works involving millicharged sub-GeV dark matter with massive dark photons, see e.g. Ref.~\cite{Feng:2023ubl,Cheung:2007ut,Feldman:2007wj}}

 Let us briefly discuss why usual bounds on millicharged DM are evaded.
 They are typically divided into three categories: cosmology, astrophysics, and direct detection. \textbf{Cosmology:} CMB constraints arise because truly millicharged DM remains tightly coupled to the baryon-photon plasma at recombination, altering the acoustic peaks~\cite{Dolgov:2013una}.
 In our case, however, the scattering amplitudes vanish in the NR limit, as explained above, so our DM candidates are not tightly coupled to the plasma, evading these bounds. \textbf{Astrophysics:} Galactic dynamics constraints rely on the existence of long-range interactions between DM and the interstellar medium or magnetic fields, which could lead to phenomena such as spin-down of the galactic disk or the expulsion of millicharged particles from the halo~\cite{Stebbins:2019xjr,Chuzhoy:2008zy}.
 Since our interaction is short-ranged, such effects are absent. \textbf{Direct detection:} In terrestrial experiments, such as XENON~\cite{Essig:2012yx,Essig:2017kqs} and CDMS-II~\cite{CDMS-II:2009ktb}, the usual millicharge bounds arise from standard fermionic millicharged currents, which generate Coulomb interactions.
 In our case, the effective operator instead induces momentum- (or velocity-) suppressed couplings, dramatically reducing the sensitivity of existing searches.
 In addition, our vector DM carries spin one, corresponding to a different operator basis relevant for scattering on SM targets~\cite{Catena:2019hzw}.